wieslawsoltes/Dock/docs/dock-model-controls.md

 ## IToolDock

 `IToolDock` represents a panel that manages tool dockables.
-It can auto hide its content and exposes an `Alignment` property for positioning.
+It can auto-hide its content and exposes an `Alignment` property for positioning.
 When `AutoHide` is enabled the dock collapses once the pointer leaves the area. `GripMode` controls if the user can resize the dock by dragging its border.